SRI-AIC/valet/docs/VRPhraseExpressions.md

 ## Predefined phrase identifiers

-There are two predefined phrase identifiers, `START` and `END`, which define zero-width matches at the start and end of a token sequence, respectively.
+There are two predefined phrase identifiers, `START` and `END`, which define zero-width token subsequence matches at the start and end of a token sequence, respectively.
-These serve the same purpose for phrase expressions as the `^` and `$` characters do for regular expressions, as in the regular expression token test statement above: `num : /^\d+$/`.
+These serve the same purpose for phrase expressions as the `^` and `$` characters do for standard character-based regular expressions, as in the regular expression token test statement above: `num : /^\d+$/`.
 For example, `all_numbers -> @START &num+ @END`.

 ## Phrase lexicons